Special Programs & Centers

-The UTA Fort Worth Center offers programs specifically designed for demanding schedules by offering intersession and accelerated courses and innovative content delivery formats.
-Many Fort Worth Center students maintain a full-time jobs or manage homes and families while pursuing their education.
+UTA Fort Worth offers programs specifically designed for demanding schedules by offering intersession and accelerated courses and innovative content delivery formats.
+Many UTA Fort Worth students maintain a full-time jobs or manage homes and families while pursuing their education.

-Graduate degree programs offered at the UTA Fort Worth Center include:
+Degree programs offered at UTA Fort Worth include:

 The University of Texas at Arlington Research Institute

 The UT Arlington Research Institute (UTARI) is a research and development unit of The University of Texas at Arlington specializing in applying cutting-edge technologies to real-world engineering problems.
 The mission of UTARI is to bridge the gap between academic research and product development in the areas of advanced manufacturing, biomedical technologies, and robotics.
 UTARI’s Advanced Manufacturing Division research efforts are focused on the areas of automated 3D micro-assembly and packaging technologies; the Robotics Division focuses on a number of robotic applications, including assistive, social and personal, educational, military, and agricultural robotic applications; and the Biomedical Technologies Division focuses on developing clinically relevant devices and systems that can be utilized by health care providers as well as patients to enhance diagnostics, treatment, rehabilitation, and assisted living.

 Between internships, competition teams and volunteer opportunities, students have a multitude of ways to get involved at UTARI.
 Students are able to work with experienced research scientists, using state-of-the-art technology to develop the products of tomorrow.
 UTARI also assists in building teams to participate in several national and international competitions in the areas of water, ground and aerial vehicles.